Why we built OncoKind

 Mike Nielson, Founder, OncoKind

-I lost my grandmother to cancer when I was 9.
-My grandfather passed when I was 15.
-At 16, my dad had a kidney removed due to kidney cancer.
-At 28, I lost my cousin — who was more like a brother — just one month after his diagnosis.
-And now, my mom is battling a rare Stage 4 metastatic cancer with a prognosis that has changed everything.
+I lost my grandmother at 9.
+My grandfather at 15.
+My dad had a kidney removed at 16.
+At 28, I lost my cousin — one month after his diagnosis.

 I built OncoKind to change that.
-Not to replace doctors — but to make sure no family ever sits in a waiting room without understanding what they're facing and what questions to ask.
+Not to replace oncologists — but to make sure no family ever sits in a waiting room without understanding what they're facing and what questions to ask.

 Moments that shaped this work